natcap/invest.users-guide/source/coastal_protection.rst

 Please bear in mind that the relationship developed by Short and Hesp (1982) was developed from observations of beaches in a particular place, and no process-based model has been developed to predict beach dune height.
 The dune height at your site might be quite different from the one that we might propose for you.
 Use the estimate of dune height as a general indication of what a dune height might be, and change it based on your knowledge of your site.

 **Option 2.
 Add a backshore to a mangrove or mash.**  Mangrove and marsh beds are different from sandy beaches because they consist, in general, of consolidated materials, do not have dunes, and their profile is, in general, fairly linear.
-As mentioned earlier and shown in Figure :ref:`BeachProfile`, mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic substrate whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).
+As mentioned earlier and shown in Figure 1, mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic substrate whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).
 We did not find any specific guidelines for marsh profiles.

 If you choose this option, you will have to enter a maximum of three linear profiles that can be added to the bathymetry profile that was cut/created for you or that you uploaded.

 **Option 3.
 Modify a profile uploaded in the GIS interface.**  As mentioned earlier, if you upload a profile with a minimum of two (X, Z) points, you can modify it or add to it with monotonic profiles between fixed distances.
 This option is especially useful in cases when you are not fully satisfied with the profile that was cut in GIS and want to modify it, or when you want to rapidly create a depth profile from scratch without looking or uploading a bathymetry profile.

 Third, the Profile Generator locates the presence of natural habitats along your cross-section.
 When you choose Option 1 *“Yes”* to the question *“Do you have nearshore bathymetry GIS layer”*, you can also indicate the types of natural habitats that are present in your region, and the model will locate and plot where those habitats fall onto the cross-shore transect.
 Please note that the results from this last step are accurate only if the natural habitat and bathymetry layers are properly geo-referenced.
 If these layers were prepared during two different efforts, you might have to make sure that the natural habitats are properly placed along your profile (e.g., make sure that seagrass beds are in subtidal areas, or mangroves are in inter- or supra-tidal areas).

 Finally, if you do not have any storm wave or wind information at your site to run the Nearshore Waves and Erosion model, the model will help you obtain those data by reading and providing you with some pre-processed statistics from the closest WAVEWATCH III (WW3, Tolman (2009)) grid point.
 Because wave data can be scarce in most regions of the world, we analyzed 7 years of WW3 model hindcast reanalysis results to estimate, for model grid points that are in waters deeper than 50m, the maximum as well as the average of the top 10% and 25% wave height.
 We also computed the same statistics for wind data, for 16 equiangular direction sectors (0deg, 22.5deg, 45deg, etc.).